JonasMoss/univariateML/CONTRIBUTING.md

 Finally, remember that `univariateML` is an in-development package.
 We honorably welcome pull requests and contributions.

-This file is a lightly modified version of the code of conduction of the `R` package [`cvcqv`](https://github.com/MaaniBeigy/cvcqv) available [here.](https://github.com/MaaniBeigy/cvcqv/blob/master/CONTRIBUTING.md)
+This file is a lightly modified version of `CONTRIBUTE.md` of the `R` package [`cvcqv`](https://github.com/MaaniBeigy/cvcqv) available [here.](https://github.com/MaaniBeigy/cvcqv/blob/master/CONTRIBUTING.md)